 The auger is an accessory which is used to drill into the ground.

-Breakers are similar to the jack hammer, and they are ideally used for hammering through stone, rocks and concrete.
+Breakers are similar to the jackhammer, they are ideally used for hammering through stone, rocks, and concrete.

 Thumbs are used for the materials that are too big for the bucket such as a tree stump or concrete slab.